Fylde Drug and Alcohol Rehab Treatment Centres

 Range of Treatments

 We provide psychological and well-being therapies and a detox programme to help you.
-The range of treatments cannot be matched by the NHS and will make up a personalised treatment plan suited to your needs.
+The NHS cannot match the range of treatments, and a personalised treatment plan suited to your needs will be made up.

 A New Environment

 The first stage of recovery will be detox.
 During this process, you will stop taking drugs or drinking to allow your body to heal and flush the harmful toxins from your body.
-The process takes from 7-10 days and you will be under constant care.
+The process takes 7-10 days, and you will be under constant care.

 Drug detox and alcohol detox are nearly identical processes.
 The only difference is the medication you could be administered if your withdrawal symptoms are severe enough.